Book to Morse Code Translator

 Clean and edit before Morse conversion

 Cleanup is where long-form export becomes usable.
-Review the extracted source, remove repeated text, and simplify punctuation before rendering audio or video.
+Review the extracted source, remove repeated text, and simplify punctuation before rendering MP3 audio or live playback.

 Edit extracted source